Calvin-S/Hand-Command/README.md

 This project has been tested using python 3.9.5 on windows.

 ## QuickStart
-Run 'python HandTrack.py' and put your hand in a place where the camera can see and the program should automatically be in mouse mode.
+Run ```python HandTrack.py``` and put your hand in a place where the camera can see and the program should automatically be in mouse mode.

 Note: You can uncomment line 158 in HandTrack.py to see what your camera is seeing.